NanoScan 2s Si/9/5

 The Silicon NanoScans are available with the following versions of software.
 CLICK HERE for more information on the different versions of NanoScan software.

 NanoScan2s Si Detector 9mm aperture 5µm slits.
 High-resolution head featuring Si detector, 63.5mm diameter head with rotation mount, 9mm entrance aperture, and matched pair of 5 µm wide slits.
-Use from 190nm to wavelengths <1.1µm.
-Not for 1.06µm wavelength.Request a Quote
+Use for wavelengths 190nm to 1.1µm.Request a Quote

 NanoScan2s Si Detector 9mm aperture 5µm slits.
 High-resolution head featuring Si detector, 63.5mm diameter head with rotation mount, 9mm entrance aperture, and matched pair of 5 µm wide slits.
-Use from 190nm to wavelengths <1.1µm.
-Not for 1.06µm wavelength.
+Use for wavelengths 190nm to 1.1µm.
 Software includes ActiveX automation featureRequest a Quote

 NSv2 STD to NSv2 PRO Software UpgradePH00417

 Upgrade NanoScan v2 Standard version software to the PRO version.
 This upgrade opens the NanoScan automation feature for those users wanting to integrate or develop their own interface using Visual Basic for Applications to embed into such applications as LabView.
 Return scanhead to factory.Request a Quote

 - Download NanoScan StandardNanoScan Standard is our full-function software with a extensive set of NIST traceable ISO beam width and roundness, beam position, and M2 measurements and a customizable under interface with the ease-of-use and flexibility that customers have come to expect.